mauro3/SimpleTraits.jl/README.md

   with the multiple inheritance used in Traits.jl?
   *Now with multi-traits functions this may not be necessary anymore: the intersection of two traits can divide the types into four groups.*
-- could there be Vararg traits?
-Generally yes as there are vararg methods.
-However, in the current system it is not that easy as there are no Vararg types.
-Maybe `Tr{Tuple{X,Y,...}}` could work.